HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf229.md

 **Digital Experience 9.5 Container Version**

+- New Access Layer Updates in DX Deployments
 - Notice of deprecation of the CKEditor Rich Text Editor
 - Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository
 - Removal of automated Pod restart on ConfigMap updates